 Rev. M. Kalani Souza

-His native roots allow him a unique perspective of the collision of two worlds; one steeped in traditional culture; the other a juggernaut of new morality and changing economic and political persuasion.
+His native roots allow him a unique perspective of the collision of two worlds: one steeped in traditional culture and the other a juggernaut of new morality and changing economic and political persuasion.
 He is a messenger of integration and collaboration in a world normally rife with exclusion, oppression and hopelessness.
 His work in behavior modification research, leadership, teambuilding and political strategy gives him generous insights into group dynamics and systems of governance.

-Kalani is currently engaged with a musical and media project, the Big Blue O, that produced an album in 2011 and is working on another.
-The project is also working on a film, The Big Blue O (working title), highlighting issues of community and cultural capacity through the lens of our relationships to one another and to water.
+Kalani engaged in a musical and media project, the Big Blue O, that produced an album in 2011.
+The project is also working on a film highlighting issues of community and cultural capacity through the lens of our relationships to one another and to water.